jackcallister/jarsbe.github.io/_posts/2015-01-05-the-react-quick-start-guide.markdown

 This should be enough to get started building user interfaces with React.
 The [React docs](http://facebook.github.io/react/docs/getting-started.html) cover everything in detail.
 I highly recommend reading it.

+There are some great videos worth watching too.
+Pete Hunt talks about [re-thinking web application architecture](https://www.youtube.com/watch?v=x7cQ3mrcKaY) with React and Tom Occhino introduces [React Native](https://www.youtube.com/watch?v=KVZ-P-ZI6W4) for building native mobile applications with React (WIP).

-Also this guide doesn't go into detail about your local environment setup.
-The documentation should, or alternatively, look at my [boilerplate](https://github.com/jarsbe/react-webpack-boilerplate) for a simple solution.
+This guide doesn't go into detail about your local environment setup.
+The official documentation should help, or alternatively, look at my [boilerplate](https://github.com/jarsbe/react-webpack-boilerplate) for a simple solution.

 If I've made a mistake or something's not working for you, ping me on [twitter](http://twitter.com/jarsbe) or better yet make a [pull request](https://github.com/jarsbe/jarsbe.github.io/blob/master/_posts/2015-01-05-the-react-quick-start-guide.markdown).
+Feel free to email me with questions - I'm happy to help.